IBM/aspera-cli/README.md

 ### List of files for transfers

 When uploading, downloading or sending files, the user must specify the list of files to transfer.
+The option to specify the list of files (Extensed value) is `sources`, the default value is `@args`, which means: take remain non used arguments (not starting with `-` as list of files.
-Most of the time, the list of files to transfer will be simply specified on the command line:
+So, by default, the list of files to transfer will be simply specified on the command line:

 ```
 $ ascli server upload ~/mysample.file secondfile